Understanding narcissistic abuse through the Power and Control Wheel

 Narcissistic Abuse Support & Helpline — UK and International

 You can’t quite explain it.
 There’s no single thing to point to.
-Just a fog.
-A constant alertness.
-The ground always shifting — and the slow realisation that it isn’t safe to say anything.
+Just a fog, a murkiness.
+A constant alertness, a dullness.
+A belief that it’s not safe to talk about what happened.

 You are not too sensitive.
 You are not the problem.
 You are not imagining it.
 This is real.
 And it did happen.